dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/form-row/info.md

 </FormRow>
 ```

-Wrapping happens then if the view port (screen) is less than `max-width: 40em`.
+Wrapping happens then if the viewport (screen) is less than `max-width: 40em`.

 You can also make use of the [helper class](/uilib/helpers), e.g. `<FormRow className="dnb-responsive-component">...</FormRow>`.